Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.

-Hydrocodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
 Selling or giving away Hycet is against the law.

 If you need surgery or medical tests, tell the doctor ahead of time that you are using this medicine.